 Do not cheat or misrepresent good and evil.

-are classical rules for the Taoist seeking to attain the rank of ‘Disciple of Pure Faith’ (2004,
+are classic rules for Taoists seeking to attain the rank of a "Disciple of Pure Faith."
+Additionally, there are

-p.
-184).
-However, there are also 180 precepts of Lord Lao which provide a comprehensive source of rules for living
+also 180 precepts of Lord Lao (Lao Tzu, circa 600 BCE) which provides a comprehensive source of rules for living

-a good life within the community (p.
-184).
+a good life.
 Interestingly, many of the Ten Precepts are found in other religions.